jihunchoi/jihunchoi.github.io/about.md

 - [LinkedIn](https://www.linkedin.com/in/jihun-choi/)
 - [CV](/files/cv.pdf)

-***I'm looking for a job!***
-I'm expected to graduate in Feb 2020 and currently looking for a postdoc or research position.

 ### Publications
 - [**Are Pre-trained Language Models Aware of Phrases?
 Simple but Strong Baselines for Grammar Induction**](https://openreview.net/forum?id=H1xPR3NtPB)
   Taeuk Kim, Jihun Choi, Daniel Edmiston, Sang-goo Lee